Ideal and faulty eggs - British Poultry Standards

 The shape of the egg is of prime importance to the judge.
 The normal egg has an oval shape with one end larger than the other, and it tapers toward the smaller end.
 These ends of an egg are commonly called the large end (air cell end) and the small end.
 The sides are equal in length and symmetrical.
 The larger domed end of the egg is broad and the dome itself is well rounded.
 The opposite end of the egg is smaller but not too pointy.
 Measurements of both strength and appearance of many eggs by investigators resulted in the development of this "ideal" egg shape.

 Soundness of shell, its texture and its state of cleanliness are of prime importance.
 If you run your hand over the shell it should be smooth all over.
 There should be no cracks, bumps, pimples or roughness of any sort.
 Cracks may range from a very fine, hairline crack that is only discernible by candling, through to plainly visible dents or cracks.
 The shell should not only be sound and smooth but should also be free of dirt, stains or marks.
 It should have a healthy bloom to the surface.
+Seven to seventy thousand tiny pores are distributed over the shell surface, a greater number at the large end.
+As the egg ages, these tiny holes permit moisture and carbon dioxide to move out and air to move in to form the air cell.
+The shell is covered with a protective coating called the cuticle or bloom.
+By blocking the pores, the cuticle helps to preserve freshness and prevent microbial contamination of the contents.
+The shell should be smooth, free from lines or bulges, evenly limed, smooth at each end of the egg, without roughness, porous parts or lime pimples.
+The shell surface should be smooth and clean.
+Pores should be fine and not overly coarse.
 A judge will carefully go over the shells to determine quality and condition.

 Colour should be as per the class into which the eggs are entered.
 It should be even across the eggs unless otherwise indicated.
 When judging eggs in sets of a certain number, consistency across the set is an important factor.